ar-ramchandra/notMNIST-trial/README.md

 The first attempted model is a squential keras model, of 7 layers, with seven (3x3) convolutions, two maxpooling layers with a pool zise of 2, a flatten layer and as the output, a dense layer with 10 neurons, one for each class.

+The model was compiled with Adam as the optimizer, categotical cross entropy as the loss function and accuracy as the metric.

+As for the callbacks,

+1. Early stopping, monitoring the validation loss, with a patience of 3 and mode auto was used.
+2. ReduceLROnPlateau, also monitoring the validation loss, with a patience of 3 and minimum learning rate of 1.0 x 10^-5

 <b>References</b>
 <a id='blog_dest'></a>